build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 });
 ```

-This will create a Lambda function that uses the Node.js runtime, packages and uploads everything inside the `lambda-src/producer` directory we've created above, and configures the function to use the handler function inside `send_message_to_sqs.js`.
+This will create a function, packages and the content of the `lambda-src/producer` directory, and configures the function to use the handler defined in `send_message_to_sqs.js` when it gets invoked.

-Additionally, it sets the environment variable `SQSQueueUrl` to the actual URL of the SQS queue, so that it can be accessed using `process.env.SQSQueueUrl` from within the function.
+It also dynamically sets the environment variable `SQSQueueUrl` to the actual URL of the SQS queue, so that it can be accessed using `process.env.SQSQueueUrl` from within the function.

 ### 3.3 - Grant Permissions to the Producer Function

-Every Lambda function requires a few fundamental IAM permissions, that CDK will deploy by default when creating the function.
+Every Lambda function requires a few fundamental IAM permissions, that CDK will provide by default using a basic execution role.

-However, it also needs permission to send messages to the queue, which we can add by simply calling the queue's `grantSendMessage` method.
-Add the following line below your `producerFunction`:
+However, our producer function need the additional permission to send messages to the queue.
+Luckily, in CDK we don't need to manage IAM policies by hand.
+We can use the SQS queue's `grantSendMessages` method with our Lambda function.

+To do this, add the following line below your `producerFunction`:

 ```typescript
 queue.grantSendMessages(producerFunction);